dusty-nv/jetson-inference/docs/webrtc-html.md

     - dash   # Plotly Dash
 ```

 Each of these demonstrate WebRTC integration with different Python-based webserver frameworks for building out your own AI-powered interactive webapps.
-These generally follow a similar template for code components:
+These generally have similar components like the following:

 ```
 - app.py      # server-side Python code for running the webserver